michaelawyu/cloudevents-generator/docs/bindings/overview.md

 # Transport Bindings

 Transport bindings help you pass events between devices, apps, and services.
-Cloud Events Generator at this moment supports two transport bindings:
+CloudEvents Generator at this moment supports two transport bindings:
 JSON and HTTP.
 To use any of them, pass it as an argument to the CLI.

 ## JSON

-Event library prepared by Cloud Events Generator can deserialize an event to a JSON string and serialize an event from a JSON string.
+Event library prepared by CloudEvents Generator can deserialize an event to a JSON string and serialize an event from a JSON string.
 For specifics, see [Usages](/cloud-events-generator/specs).

 ## HTTP

-Event library prepared by Cloud Events Generator can also send and receive events via HTTP.
+Event library prepared by CloudEvents Generator can also send and receive events via HTTP.
 It supports two of the three mapping modes dictated by [Cloud Events HTTP Transport Binding Specification](https://github.com/cloudevents/spec/blob/v0.3/http-transport-binding.md):
 `structured` and `binary`.